 The Written Resistance

-Holy Grain is a mural / installation work in progress.
-The piece is based on the history of bread, the contemporary cultural and active practices that are shaped by the economic and symbolic capital of bread in Jordan and some of its neighboring countries.
+Holy Grain is a mural and zine installation grounded in the history, the contemporary cultural and active practices that are shaped by the economic and symbolic capital of bread in Jordan.

-Holy Grain will be exhibited on the wooden graffiti wall found next to the Practice Rooms behind Campus Center.
-Painted on the wall, the mural takes inspiration from the chant used in the bread riots in Jordan in 2016 (خبز، حرّية، عدالة إجتماعية) which translates to (bread, freedom and social justice).
+The mural takes inspiration from the chant used during the bread riots in Jordan in 2016 (خبز، حرّية، عدالة إجتماعية) bread, freedom and social justice.

-Based on the tradition of leaving stale or dry bread hanging in plastic bags on the side of public garbage bins in Jordan, I hung a plastic bag containing, instead of bread, a comic strip that talks about two topics.
-One, the oldest piece of bread found in the northeastern desert of the country.
-Two, US agricultural dumping, also known as one of the main reasons Jordan does not produce its own wheat anymore.
+Based on the Jordanian tradition of leaving stale or dry bread hanging in plastic bags on the side of public garbage bins, Holy Grain hangs a comic strip that discusses the following: The oldest piece of bread found in the northeastern desert of the country.
+The US agricultural dumping--known as the main contibutor to Jordans wheat import depedancy.

 The audience is invited to enjoy the mural and also to come close and grab a comic strip to take them home.